amyreese/zsh-pyenv/README.md

 ## copyright

-zsh-pyenv is copyright 2018 John Reese, and licensed under the MIT license.
+zsh-pyenv is copyright 2022 Amethyst Reese, and licensed under the MIT license.